hannachyzheuskaya/algorithms_project/README.md

 The program supports a set of text commands to manage the highway and to plan routes.
 All commands are read from `stdin`, and each command produces a deterministic response on `stdout`.

-### `aggiungi-stazione`

-Adds a new service station to the highway.

-The station is characterized by:

-- its distance from the start of the highway
-- a set of electric vehicles, each with a given range
+- `aggiungi-stazione` : Adds a new service station to the highway with a specific distance and an initial set of electric vehicles, each with a defined range.

-### `demolisci-stazione`

-Removes an existing service station, identified by its distance.
+- `demolisci-stazione` : Removes an existing service station, identified by its distance.

-### `aggiungi-auto`

-Adds an electric vehicle (with a specified autonomy / range) to an existing service station.
+- `aggiungi-auto` : Adds an electric vehicle (with a specified autonomy / range) to an existing service station.

-### `rottama-auto`

-Removes (“scraps”) a specific electric vehicle from a given service station.
+- `rottama-auto` : Scraps (removes) a specific electric vehicle from a given service station.

-### `pianifica-percorso`

-Computes and returns the route with the **minimum number of legs** between two given stations.
+- `pianifica-percorso` : Computes the route with the minimum number of legs between two given stations.

-The output of this command represents the planned sequence of stations to visit in order to travel from the origin to the destination under the movement rules described above.

 ## Tie-breaking Rule for Ambiguous Paths